micheldpcarlos/airsend-js-injection-poc/README.md

-# Just a repo to hold the js file to test js injection
+# Airsend Wiki MD code injection attack

 For testing purposes I encoded the url to this script hosted here on a image tag and inserted in a index in Airsend Wiki.